edavis/pandoc-opml/README.md

 exporting plain text files to OPML instead of editing OPML directly.

-The hardest part I knew was going to be parsing the plain text input files.
+I knew the hardest part was going to be parsing the plain text input files.
 Looking for alternatives to writing that code myself, I found pandoc and was thrilled to see it provided access to the abstract syntax tree (AST) that represented the input file's headers,